g3npar/nfl-schedule-maker/README.md

 2. Install Pulp into your Python Virtual Environment.
 3. Run the program via:
 ```
-python schedule.py
+python scheduler.py
 ```
-4. It can take up to a minute, but your new schedule will be outputted in schedule.txt.
+4. It can take up to a minute, but your new schedule will be outputted in prediction.txt.

 Better constraints and more functionality coming soon.